viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial.md

 {{< alert title="Warning" color="warning" >}}
 Lithium-ion batteries may pose a flammable hazard.
 This product requires four 18650 lithium-ion batteries.
-Refer to the battery manufacturer’s operating instructions to ensure safe operation of the Viam Rover.
+Refer to the battery manufacturer’s operating instructions to ensure safe operation of the Viam Rover 1.
 Dispose of lithium-ion batteries per manufacturer instructions.
 {{< /alert >}}

 {{< alert title="Caution" color="caution" >}}
-Damage may occur to the Raspberry Pi and/or Viam Rover if wired incorrectly.
+Damage may occur to the Raspberry Pi and/or Viam Rover 1 if wired incorrectly.
 Refer to the manufacturer’s instructions for correct wiring.
 {{< /alert >}}